Possibilistic inferential models: a review: Introduction

 Some may argue that foundational efforts like these are impractical, but I disagree.
 For years we've heard that statistics as a discipline is at risk of ``missing the boat'' when it comes to data science; see, e.g., the recent report by \citet{he.etal.crossroads}.
 Statisticians collectively agree that statistics is an important part of data science, so why are we so concerned?
 A boat's captain isn't concerned about missing the boat, neither are the first and second mates; only ancillary crew members and passengers worry about missing the boat.
-This fear of missing the data science boat betrays our community's deep-down insecurity, which surely can't be a consequence of statisticians not working on enough applied projects or not proving enough consistency theorems.
-Instead, it must be due to a deeper, more embarrassing shortfall, for example: ``How can a discipline, central to science and to critical thinking, have two methodologies, two logics, two approaches that frequently give substantially different answers to the same problems'' \citep{fraser2011.rejoinder}.
+This fear of missing the data science boat betrays our community's deep-down insecurity---a fear that we're only ancillary crew members---which surely can't be a consequence of us not contributing to enough applied projects or not proving enough consistency theorems.
+It must instead be due to a deeper, more significant shortcoming, say: ``How can a discipline, central to science and to critical thinking, have two methodologies, two logics, two approaches that frequently give substantially different answers to the same problems'' \citep{fraser2011.rejoinder}.
 Our discipline can't be confident about its contributions when such fundamental questions remains unanswered.
-Orienting our discipline by settling these fundamental questions would prove that we have unique expertise to contribute, thereby giving us confidence that the boat can't---and therefore won't---leave us behind.
+Orienting our discipline by settling these foundational questions would prove that we have unique expertise to contribute, thereby giving us confidence that the boat can't leave us behind.